Finding Out Your COPD Stage

 What do the test results mean?

-- COPD Stage I (Mild) = predicted FEV1 higher than 80%
+- COPD Stage I (Mild) – Predicted FEV1 greater than 80 percent

-- COPD Stage IV (Very Severe) = predicted FEV1 less than 30%
+- COPD Stage IV (Very Severe) – predicted FEV1 less than 30 percent